mit-cml/iot-website-source/README.md

 in the future to test/build the site again.
 It should be much faster then the initial time.

-## Updating the deployed site
+## Updating the production site and deploying it

-At this point you are going to clone (or “pull” if you already have a copy) the production built website.
-You will then update the site from the files you built above and then you will push it out to production.
+At this point you are going to clone (or “pull” if you already have a copy) the production built website to your local machine.
+You will then update the site from the files you built above and then you will push it out to deploy it.

 **IMPORTANT**: You will not be able to do this until you are authorized.
 Send your “ssh” public key (**not** private key) to jis@mit.edu and I can